janelle-cheung/CoCo/README.md

 ## Overview
 ### Description
 This app allows high schoolers to learn about their dream colleges.
-They can search for schools, save and organize schools into their safety/match/reach lists, view photo albums created by students, message/call/share a meetup location with students, and more.
+They can filter for schools, save and organize schools into their safety/match/reach lists, view photo albums created by college students, message/call/share a meetup location with currently enrolled college students, and more.

 ### App Evaluation